Table of Contents

 isolation from side-effects in Haskell: you perform I/O in

-actions, and call pure (non-I/O) functions
+your IO actions, and call pure (non-I/O) functions

 from there.